• Recipe Index

 • All-purpose flour

 • Ground ginger, cinnamon and cloves.
-The combination of these three spices together is simply divine.
+The combination of these spices together creates a spice blend perfect for the holiday season.

 • Baking soda and salt